kende/byzantine-preview/README.md

-# geode-preview
+# byzantine-preview

-> A preview site for Geode.cool
+> A polychain cryptoeconomic network for shared discovery.

 ## Build Setup